News – Page 5

 Calverton & District U3A

-Just with every other social organisation, we are now operating a very reduced operation.
-The monthly speaker meetings have been halted until the government relaxes the restrictions on larger gatherings.
+Just with every other social organisation, we are now operating a very different operation.
+The monthly speaker meetings have been halted until the government relaxes the restrictions on larger gatherings (hopefully this summer).

 The smaller interest groups have also generally been put on hold – but there are an increasing number of groups operating using Zoom.